Home Buying Process

 I have found a house and would like to submit an offer, how can we do that?

 After we have identified a home that fits your wants and needs, it’s time to start submitting offers!
 At this stage, we will talk about strategy and how to write an offer that is not only competitive, but also protects you in escrow.
-Writing a competitive offer can mean different things depending on the current market.
+As mentioned previously, writing a competitive offer can mean different things depending on the current market.

 The Prestige Team takes great care to ensure our clients fully understand all of the paperwork we encounter throughout the transaction.
-We sit down and read over contracts, disclosures, reports, and anything else we determine is of importance so that our clients are informed and confident about their potential purchase.
+We sit down and read over contracts, disclosures, reports, and anything else we or our clients determine is of importance so we are informed and confident about the offer and the purchase.

 As a top rated Real Estate Team, Karen Anderson and The Prestige Team close 60+ homes per year, so we get a first-hand feel for what the market is doing.

 Educating the buyer and/or agent to the current market is one of the most important things you can do to improve your buying experience and chances of getting your offer accepted.